bcmi/Image-Harmonization-Dataset-iHarmony4/README.md

 This is a Tensorflow implementation based on the caffe network released by Tsai in their [GitHub](<https://github.com/wasidennis/DeepHarmonization>).

-Besides, we also discard one inner-most convolutional layer and one inner-most deconvolutional layer to make it suitable for input of 256\*256 size.
+Besides, we discard one inner-most convolutional layer and one inner-most deconvolutional layer to make it suitable for input of 256\*256 size.
 In DIH, to improve the harmonization results, they proposed an additional segmentation branch and compared the performance between networks with or without segmentation branch.
 So here we inplement this two versions, DIH without  segmentation branch and  DIH with segmentation branch, corresponding to DIH(w/o semantics) and DIH in their paper.

 - #### without  segmentation branch

-We discard the scene parsing branch and preserve the remaining encoder-decoder structure.
+We discard the scene parsing branch and preserve the remaining encoder-decoder structure and skip links.
+And this is one of the baselines used in our paper.

 To train DIH(w/o semantics) , run:

 `python train.py --data_dir <Your Path to Dataset> --init_lr 0.0001 --batch_size 32`

 Don't forget to specify the directory of Image Harmonization Dataset after `data_dir`.

 Our trained model can be found in [BaiduCloud](https://pan.baidu.com/s/1GlUh660j0LMQaQ3iykaNJQ).
-To test and re-produce the results of DIH reported in our paper, run:
+To test and re-produce the results, run:

 `python test.py`

 - #### with segmentation branch

-We re-implement the same structure as the Caffe network.
+The structure is implemented the same as the Caffe network.
 To train DIH,

 `python train_seg.py --data_dir <Your Path to Dataset> --init_lr 0.0001 --batch_size 32`

-Don't forget to specify the directory of Image Harmonization Dataset after `data_dir`.
+Specify the directory of Image Harmonization Dataset after `data_dir`.

 Our trained model can be found in [BaiduCloud]().
-To test and re-produce the results of DIH reported in our paper, run:
+To test and re-produce the results , run:

 `python test_seg.py`